aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-with-aes/_index.md

 | Archive cannot be opened in older unzip tools | Older tools may not support AES encryption | Use a modern unzip utility (e.g., 7‑Zip) or choose the standard ZIP encryption if compatibility is required. |
 | Large files cause memory pressure | Whole file is loaded into memory before compression | Stream the file using `FileStream` (as shown) and avoid loading the entire content into a byte array. |

-## Frequently Asked Questions

-### Can I use Aspose.Zip for .NET with other programming languages?
-Aspose.Zip is primarily designed for .NET applications, ensuring seamless integration and optimal performance.

-### Is the AES encryption method secure for sensitive data?
-Yes, AES encryption is widely recognized as a secure and robust method for protecting sensitive information.

-### Can I change the password for an already encrypted archive?
-No, the password for an encrypted archive cannot be changed once it's set.
-You'll need to create a new encrypted archive with a different password.

-### Are there any limitations on the file types that can be encrypted using Aspose.Zip?
-Aspose.Zip supports the encryption of various file types, ensuring flexibility in securing different kinds of data.

-### What happens if I forget the password for an encrypted archive?
-Unfortunately, there is no way to recover an encrypted archive's password.
-It's crucial to keep the password in a secure location.

 ## Additional Frequently Asked Questions

 **Q: How do I encrypt zip file C# using Aspose.Zip?**